 - The Faceless: Several characters such as The Collector, the Baroquemonger, and the Bagged One.

 - The Power of Lust: There's a brand that increases your strength when inflicted with the "lust" status.
 Kinda creepy if you think about.

 - The Masochism Tango: A particularly squicky example is if you punch Alice she'll say she doesn't mind if its you doing it.
 Given that her creation was to fill the void of the Protaganist, and the Absolute God (who's lost the ability to feel pain, ie Littles), it has a deeper meaning than it first sounds.

 - Too Awesome to Use: The Angelic Rifle kills anything in one shot.
 There are five bullets.

 - And you may give up on using it at all after finding its bullets are Littles.

 - Verbal Tic: The Coffin Man goddammit!

 - The Virus: Some of the Idea Sephirahs work like this, passing on particularly powerful emotions or desires to those who hold them.
 This is how you get rid of the Sentry Angel: by passing on Longneck's suicidal urges to him, and he's not the only character you can get rid of this way.

 - Each Parasite box in your inventory will change another item into a Parasite Box every few seconds.

-- Was Once a Man: Apparently, all of the Meta-beings were once people, even the flying fish and rolling Starfish Aliens that attack you.
+- Was Once a Man: All of the Meta-beings were once people, no matter what forms they now take.